arouyan/lakeFS/docs/understand/sizing-guide.md

 **throughput:**

-Average throughput during the experiment was **10851.69 requests/second**
+The average throughput during the experiment was **10851.69 requests/second**

 ### Random Writes

 This test generates random write requests to a given lakeFS branch.
-All paths are pre-generated and do not overwrite each other (as overwrites are relatively rare in a Data Lake setup).
+All the paths are pre-generated and don't overwrite each other (as overwrites are relatively rare in a data lake setup).

 **command executed:**